I’m struggling to make my mortgage repayments. What should I do?

 This resource covers:

 The first thing you should do is speak to a financial counsellor.
-A financial counsellor will be able to help you to:
+A financial counsellor can help you to:

 If you are hoping to negotiate with the bank to change your repayments, a financial counsellor will be able to help you decide what change is best for you.